Why is this medication prescribed?

 - difficulty breathing or swallowing

-Acyclovir may cause other side effects.
-Call your doctor if you have any unusual problems while using this medication.
+Acyclovir injection may cause other side effects.
+Call your doctor if you have any unusual problems while receiving this medication.

 If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online (http://www.fda.gov/Safety/MedWatch) or by phone (1-800-332-1088).